OpsDataHub/data_analytics_portfolio/Proj_1/README.md

 from the results, here are the key points:

-- 2006 - 2019 was a more popular time to travel, particulary with 2017 being the best year recorded so far.
+- 2006 - 2019 was a more popular time to travel, particulary with 2017 being the best year recorded so far
 - 2021 was the lowest year recorded for total travellers into the UK
 - Both 2019 and 2022 saw gradual increase between March - May
 - 2020 was a more positive year for travel than 2021